jstriaukas/midasmlpy/README.md

 <img title="Test Explorer sample image" alt="Test Explorer sample image" src="./media/test-explorer-sample-image.png" width="300px;">

 > [!NOTE]
-> The run icon only shows up if you hover your cursor over the relevant tests in the Test Explorer.
+> The run icon only shows up if you hover your cursor over the relevant test(s) in the Test Explorer.

 ## Remarks